Cannabis for Medical Purposes

 The medical document authorizing a worker's access to medical cannabis must indicate the following:

-- the given name, surname, and date of birth of the worker who is under the professional treatment of the health professional; the address of the location at which the worker consulted with the health professional;
+• the given name, surname, and date of birth of the worker who is under the professional treatment of the health professional

-- the daily quantity of dried cannabis, expressed in grams, that the health professional authorizes for the worker;
+• the daily quantity of dried cannabis, expressed in grams, that the health professional authorizes for the worker, and

 A medical document must be signed and dated by the health professional who is providing it and must include a statement confirming that the information in the document is correct and complete.